nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The help menu can also be accessed by pressing the F1 key.
 </div>

 ### Undoing a previous command : `undo`

 Undoes a previously entered command.

 Format: `undo`

-* Returns the state of the athlete list to the state before the last entered command.
+* Functions similarly to the undo function in other apps.
 * Cannot be used if no commands have been entered yet.

 ### Redoing a previous command : `redo`

-Redoes a previously entered command.
+Redoes a previously undone command.

 Format: `redo`

-* Returns the state of the athlete list to the state before undoing the last entered command.
+* Functions similarly to the redo function in other apps.
 * Cannot be used if no commands have been entered yet.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If the athlete list is changed after an undo command, a redo cannot be done.
+A redo operation cannot be done if the contacts or sessions have been edited after an undo operation.
 </div>

 ### Exiting the program : `exit`